-Currently, the applicable personal data protection rules are divergent and inconsistent across the EU’s 28 member countries.
-This has resulted in a fragmented legal environment, with legal uncertainty and unequal protection for individuals.
+Before the GDPR, the personal data protection rules were divergent and inconsistent across the EU’s 28 member countries.
+This resulted in a fragmented legal environment, with legal uncertainty and unequal protection for individuals.

-This fragmentation is a costly administrative burden that makes it hard for many businesses (particularly in the small/medium segment) to expand their operations across the EU, and blocks their economic growth.
+This fragmentation has been a costly administrative burden that made it hard for many businesses (particularly in the small/medium segment) to expand their operations across the EU.
+This, in turn, blocked economic growth.

-Even worse, a trust issue exists: Europeans today are concerned that they don’t have control of their personal data (especially online).
+Even worse, a trust issue existed and still exists: Europeans today are concerned that they don’t have control of their personal data (especially online).
 So those businesses that fail to adequately protect an individual’s personal data, and process it in a transparent and compliant manner, risk losing that individual’s trust.

 And this trust, particularly in the online environment, is vital for businesses.

 What is the GDPR all about?

 The new General Data Protection Regulation introduces one, single, simpler, clearer, technologically neutral and “future-proof” set of data protection rules across the EU.
 In practice, this means cutting the red tape of the current fragmented patchwork of personal data rules.

 With this regulation, the personal data of individuals in the EU will be secure, and their fundamental right to data protection respected by all parties.
 Most essentially, the GDPR will help build trust - something good for both individuals and businesses.

 This trust will enable and encourage consumers to engage with innovative technologies and purchase online, confident that their personal data will be protected.
 The increased demand for privacy-friendly products and services will foster new investments, the creation of new jobs and release the EU single market’s potential to provide a greater choice of goods and services.